bluurryy/bump-scope/crates/callgrind-benches/README.md

 TODO: mention `bump-scope-inspect-asm` and criterion benches

 This crate contains micro-benchmarks to compare `bump-scope`'s up- and downwards allocator with other bump allocator crates and to keep track of regressions.
 Take these benchmarks with a grain of salt.
 A smaller number does not necessarily mean better performance.
-We benchmark instructions and branches instead of wall-clock time because I couldn't get consistent results with regular time based benchmarks.
+We benchmark instructions and branches instead of wall-clock time to get more consistent results.

 ## Results